Shuzhengz/TPFanCtrl2/README.md

 To avoid errors, either install [tvicport](https://www.entechtaiwan.com/dev/port/index.shtm) manually or install the original version of TPFanControl found [here](https://sourceforge.net/projects/tp4xfancontrol/) (source code [here](https://github.com/ThinkPad-Forum/TPFanControl)), and run the dual-fan version instead of the original version.

+Administration permission is required for the program to be able to control system fan speed.

 Windows 10 is required to run the program.
 Windows 11 is currently untested, but should theoretically be compatible.

 ## Configuring

-You can configure the behaviour of the program by editing the values inside the `TPFanControl.ini` file that comes with the program
+You can configure the behaviour of the program by editing the values inside the `TPFanControl.ini` file that comes with the program,

-The `TPFanControl.ini` file should always be in the same directory as the `fancontrol.exe` executable file
+The `TPFanControl.ini` file should always be in the same directory as the `fancontrol.exe` executable file.

 Example of configurable parameters: